 Next you will have to attach your binding.
 You will need punch your binding holes at both ends of the covered chipboard cover along the 6 inch sides.
 Make sure that you center the holes the same on both sides so that they will line up when folded later.

 Print off 10 pages of your password sheets.
 Here is my word document.
 Trim these to 5 in x 5 in sheets and punch binding holes along the top.
 Make sure that you have these centered with the holes in the chipboard cover.
 Fold your chipboard cover so that the lining is on the inside and the holes on both sides meet at the top.
 Add the password sheets to the side without the phone and bind.
+Cut your key out of chipboard or grunge paper and heat emboss.
+I used silver embossing powder and distressed with black ink.
+I attached the key and a bead to a phone lanyard and attached it to my binding.
+I then tied matching ribbon to my binding to decorate.

 Cut out the five tabs from the extra lining paper.
 Fold each one in half and add the letters from the gypsy file.
 Attach the first tab to the first sheet and then every 4th sheet, staggering them.
 I used Tim Holtz's mini stapler to attach them.